Morgan Stanley posts $3.7 billion collateral since downgrade

-Morgan Stanley (MS.N) has posted $3.7 billion (2.3 billion pounds) in collateral and other payments since Moody's downgraded the investment bank's credit ratings, though the pace of collateral calls has slowed, Chief Financial Officer Ruth Porat said in an interview.
+Morgan Stanley has posted $3.7 billion in collateral and other payments since Moody's downgraded the investment bank's credit ratings, though the pace of collateral calls has slowed, Chief Financial Officer Ruth Porat said in an interview.

 Morgan Stanley said in its earnings report on Thursday that it posted $2.9 billion in collateral and other payments during the second quarter, out of a possible $6.3 billion.